null-shot/typescript-agent-tookit/examples/analytics-mcp/README.md

 3. **Create separate Grafana panels**:
    - **Panel 1 (Claude Code)**:
      ```sql
-     SELECT blob3 as Date, double1 as Stars, double5 as PRsCreated
+     SELECT blob3, double1 as Stars, double5 as PRsCreated
      FROM github_stats
      WHERE blob2 = 'batch_test_30days' AND blob1 = 'anthropics/claude-code'
      ORDER BY blob3
      ```
    - **Panel 2 (NullShot)**:
      ```sql
-     SELECT blob3 as Date, double1 as Stars, double5 as PRsCreated
+     SELECT blob3, double1 as Stars, double5 as PRsCreated
      FROM github_stats
      WHERE blob2 = 'batch_test_30days' AND blob1 = 'null-shot/typescript-agent-framework'
      ORDER BY blob3